fitzsimmonsadam/DST1-ForestFireAQI/README.md

 # DST1-ForestFireAQI
-Analysis of EPA AQI data in relation to Colorado forest fires
+Analysis of EPA's AQI data in relation to Colorado forest fires Assessing the Impact of Seasonal Wildfires on Air Quality in Colorado

 Visualize patterns of air quality over time, 2019 – 2024